 One of our female medical professionals will operate our FotoFinder to take your photographs.
 A second female member from our medical staff may be present as a chaperone.
 You are welcome to have a relative or friend present during the appointment.
 If the patient is younger than 18 years, a parent or legal guardian must be present at the appointment.

 A typical session includes a series of 16-20 photographs of various zones of your body.
 You may undress to your level of comfort.
-If advised by your dermatologist, photography may include your breasts and genitals (unless you decline photography of these areas).
+If advised by your dermatologist, photography may include breasts, buttocks, and/or genitals (unless you decline photography of these areas).
 Prior to your session, you will be asked to sign an informed consent form.
 The entire visit takes about 30 minutes.

-Your dermatologist will determine if you are a good candidate for digital mole mapping at your full body skin exam.
-Your dermatologist will also help determine when digital mole mapping should be repeated (typically every 2 years).
-Repeat mole mapping sessions should be scheduled at least 2 weeks before your full body skin exam.
+Your dermatologist will determine if you are a good candidate for digital mole mapping at your full-body skin exam.
+Your dermatologist will also help determine when digital mole mapping should be repeated (typically every two years).
+Repeat mole mapping sessions should be scheduled at least two weeks before your full-body skin exam.